French Open: Novak Djokovic and Rafael Nadal breeze into fourth round of French Open

 Djokovic and Schwartzman have met six times on the ATP Tour, with the world No 1 having never lost.
 The last encounter between the two was at the ATP Finals back in 2020.

-Alexander Zverev now takes on Brandon Nakashima of the United States on Court Suzanne-Lenglen.
+Alexander Zverev, who has had to save a match point already, beat Brandon Nakashima of the United States 7-6 (7-2) 6-3 7-6 (7-5) on Court Suzanne-Lenglen.

-Cameron Norrie, the only British male left in the draw after Dan Evans' loss on Thursday, takes on the 21st seed Karen Khachanov on Court Simonne-Mathieu late on Friday afternoon.

-Carlos Alcaraz will headline the evening session on Court Philippe-Chatrier against Sebastian Korda at 7.45pm.
+Zverev will take on Bernabe Zapata Miralles in the fourth round.
+The Spaniard overcame John Isner in five sets 6-4 3-6 6-4 6-7 (7-5) 6-3 in three hours and 28 minutes.

 Don't forget to follow us on skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android